dallaylaen/perl-mvc-neaf/README.md

 * Delayed and/or unspecified length replies supported;

 * Cookie-based sessions supported out of the box.
-Session backends have to be written yet, though.

 * Form validation with resubmission ability.
 [Validator::LIVR](https://metacpan.org/pod/Validator::LIVR)